cashapp/licensee/README.md

 ```

 <details>
-<summary>Snapshots of the development version are available in Sonatype's snapshots repository.</summary>
+<summary>Snapshots of the development version are available in Central Portal Snapshots repository.</summary>
 <p>

 ```groovy